reefland/ansible-k3s-argocd-renovate/docs/kube-vip-settings.md

 ---

-## Review `defaults/main.yml` for Kube-vip Cloud Provider LB Settings
+## Review `defaults/main.yml` for Kube-VIP Cloud Provider LB Settings

 * Enable or disable the Kube-vip Cloud Provider as LoadBalancer.
 By default this is enabled (set to `true`).
   * When enabled this will flag K3s to disable its own internal load balancer called Klipper and use Kube-VIP Cloud Provider Load Balancer instead.